Falinor/seo-cartographer/README.md

 `$ python3 setup.py install`

+Otherwise, you can untar the tarball located in `dist/` folder and copy files to the relevant folder on your system, so that the app gets runnable.

 The module itself is named *cartodup*.
 Assuming you are still in the installation folder, you may run `$ mkdir test && cd test` to create a directory where you will run the app.